House Of The Lord Free Chords PDF (Phil Wickham)

 Stage Chart (Editable) Details

 Download the free PDF Chord Charts for House Of The Lord by Phil Wickham, from the album Hymn Of Heaven.
-This song was arranged by Daniel Galbraith in the key of Bb, A.
+This song was arranged by Daniel Galbraith in the key of A, Bb, G.

 |Album||Hymn Of Heaven|

 |Themes||Celebration, Revival, Church, Acceptance, Grace, Forgiveness, Redemption, Praise, Joy, Victory, Worship|

 Find prominent Easter-themed songs for your church's Easter weekend or Resurrection Sunday services.
 Download the chord charts, lead sheets, choir sheets, multitracks, and orchestrations to fill out your praise and worship band.

 The Key Finder is totally free and embedded into almost every song page.
 Once you have defined your personal vocal range, the Key Finder will "magically" tell you how the selected song will fit into your vocal range in every key, and then offer suggested keys that stay within your vocal range.
 Use this tool often.
 Your vocalists and your congregation will love you for it!
 Read more about the KeyFinder in our blog post, How To Match Your Vocal Range To Any Song With The KeyFinder.